Applications for the 2019 – 2020 School Year are available until April 15, 2019.

-After the applications have been received, the information will be reviewed by the Board of Directors and each applicant will be notified in June as to whether you are a finalist for an award.
+After the applications have been received, the information will be reviewed by the Board of Directors and each applicant will be notified during the summer as to whether you are a finalist for an award.
 Finalist will be required to provide additional information such as a letter of recommendation, a more in depth 500 word count essay, and a transcript.
 In addition they will be required to conduct an in-person interview with the Board of Directors.
 Each finalist will receive an email with instructions for completing the process.

 Note: If you are not willing to complete the entire process do not apply.